Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 STEP 3: Combine ingredients together.
 Once the potatoes are soft, drain them in a mesh strainer or colander.
 Allow the potatoes to cool so that they’re easy to work with.
 Grate the potatoes on the cheese grater side of a box grater.
 Place 1/3 of the grated potatoes in the food processor with the tarama, mix them together, and then repeat this process until all of the potatoes are added to the food processor.

 If you have a larger food processor, then you can add all of the potatoes in at the same time.
-Then, slowly alternate between adding in the oil and lemon juice and blending until the dip is creamy and smooth.
-Chill in the fridge for at least an hour before serving.
+Then, slowly alternate between adding the oil and lemon juice and blending until the dip is creamy and smooth and you’ve reached the right consistency.
+Transfer the dip to a clean bowl, cover with cling or saran wrap, and chill in the fridge for at least an hour before serving.
+When ready to serve, top with some Greek olives and drizzle with olive oil.

 STORING & SERVING

-Typically enjoyed with fresh crusty bread or pita bread.
+Taramasalata is typically enjoyed with fresh crusty bread, pita bread, and Greek salad.
 Top the tarama dip with fresh parsley, Kalamata olives and oil.
-Commonly served as part of a mezze platter with other Greek dips like tzatziki and tirokafteri
+It is commonly part of a mezze platter with Greek dips like tzatziki and tirokafteri.

 You can store any leftover taramasalata in an airtight container in the fridge for up to three days.
-The flavours of the dip will become more pronounced the longer it sits in the fridge.
+The dip’s flavours will become more pronounced the longer it sits in the fridge.

 taramasalata dip in a light grey bowl topped with olive oil, parsley, and olives.